ecarls11/dp/README.md

 note: in minivgg modify convolutions to have zero padding to keep dimenesionality.

 For creating own dataset, and for creating torch tensor from PIL image, use torchvision.transforms stuff.

+For viewing rgb images, matplotlib expects MxNx3 input.
+Example: image is saved as 3x64x64 tensor.
+Matplotlib requires plt.imshow(image.permute(1,2,0).numpy()) (and followed by plt.show()) to view the image.